 All 'proper' tea derived from the tea plant - as opposed to herbal or fruit teas - contains 30 or 40 mg of caffeine per cup compared with coffee which has about 100 mg of caffeine.
 In a recent trial, sponsored by the tea advisory panel, it was demonstrated that drinking 4 cups of tea during the day compared to the equivalent amount of plain water had exactly the same effect on hydration levels.

-Fortunately this proves that the fluids you take on board whilst consuming tea is not out-weighed by the diuretic effect and drinking it gives you much more fluid than lost through urination.
+Fortunately this proves that the fluids you take on board whilst consuming tea are not out-weighed by the diuretic effect and drinking it gives you much more fluid than lost through urination.

 So keep calm and carry on enjoying your brew as part of your healthy lifestyle, we certainly will!